toradex/moses/clients/python/docs/ApplicationsApi.md

 # **application_getprivatekey**
 > str application_getprivatekey(application_id)

-Retrieves the path of the RSA private key
+Get the path of the RSA private key

-The application stores the public key inside the container if ssh is enabled, this key will allow passwordless connections to a running instance
+Retrieve the path of the private key that allows passwordless connection to the container.
+The application stores the public key inside the container if ssh is enabled (usually for debug builds only)

 ### Example